 Lab Meeting

-Our lab meetings are Wednesdays at 3pm.
-Some weeks, it is a combined meeting with the labs of Drs.
-Gerald Shulman and Richard Kibbey on Wednesdays at 3pm in TAC S247.
-Other weeks, we stay on our own in SHM.
+Our lab meetings are on Monday afternoons.
+Some weeks, we discuss data; others, we have journal club or discuss practical things (e.g. how to write a paper, goal setting, annual review of the lab manual, etc.).
 Visitors are welcome, but please contact Rachel beforehand – mostly to make sure lab meeting is on for the week(s) you want to attend.